bramu/help.trusender.github.io/_articles/mobile-push-notification-integration-guide.md

 ## 5. Testing push notifications

-To test a single push notification, first create a push message campaign in Vero and save it either a _Newsletter_ or a _Workflow_ is fine.
-You can then select *Preview push* from the dropdown menu on the campaign:
+To test a single push notification, first [create a new push message campaign]({{site.data.links.articles.push_integration}}).
+You can then select the *Test push* option above the content preview.

-Using the preview modal, search for and select any user record in your Vero account that has a `device_token` set on their profile.
+Using the preview push modal, search for and select any user record in your Vero account that has a `device_token` set on their profile.
 Note that we will search for `device_tokens` that match the platform(s) selected for a given campaign.
 For example, if you create a new push campaign and select iOS as the platform to target, we will search for users that have an iOS `device_token` set.

 Once you've selected your test profile, hit _Send_ and we will then deliver a test version of the push message to the device selected.